timrichardson/Prime-Ubuntu-18.04/README.md

 # Troubleshooting: Display manager doesn't start?

-First, make sure you did the systemctl lines of the the install instructions
+First, make sure you did the systemctl lines of the the install instructions.

-If you swap to intel, reboot and can't get the display manager working, this is probably because the nvidia drivers were not unloaded. boot in recovery mode, and choose "resume boot" (possibly twice) This will probably get lightdm started, allowing you to log in.
+If you swap to intel, reboot and can't get the display manager working, this is probably because the nvidia drivers were not unloaded.

+## Fix attempt 1:

+boot in recovery mode, and choose "resume boot" (possibly twice) This will probably get lightdm started, allowing you to log in.